 A delay is an adventure waiting to happen

 Frequent travelers know that trip delays can happen at any time.
 An unexpected storm, a mechanical failure or a scheduling problem can rearrange your long-awaited trip.
-As frustrating as these moments are are, you can turn any delay into a memorable mini-adventure with a little creativity and a positive attitude.
+As frustrating as these moments are, you can turn any delay into a memorable mini-adventure with a little creativity and a positive attitude.
 As G.K.
 Chesterton famously said,

 “An adventure is only an inconvenience rightly considered.
 An inconvenience is only an adventure wrongly considered.”